Sathish-Ramasundaram/TAL/README.md

 - **react33-hoc-demo**: Demonstrates Higher-Order Components (HOCs) and how they are used to wrap components with additional behavior

+## Newly added 20-January

+- **react34-render-props**: Introduces the Render Props pattern by first explaining the core concept using simple JavaScript callback examples, then mapping the same idea to React.

+- **react34-render-props-demo**: Demonstrates a practical React implementation of the Render Props pattern

 **Quick start (per demo)**